 For her new release, "Fire", Fleurine collaborated with producer Robert Sadin,

-who recently produced Herbie Hancock's Grammy winning "Gershwin's World" with Stevie Wonder and Joni Mitchell, and Wayne Shorter's latest
+who produced Herbie Hancock's Grammy winning "Gershwin's World" with Stevie Wonder and Joni Mitchell, and Wayne Shorter's latest

 release "Alegria".
 Sadin has also conducted, arranged and produced for a wide range of leading artists, including Kathleen Battle, Wynton Marsalis,

 Milton Nascimento, Dee Dee Bridgewater, and the New York Philharmonic.

 Sadin was so enthusiastic about Fleurine's previous recordings that he offered